TheOdinProject/curriculum/html_css/accessibility/web_accessibility.md

 </div>

 ### Knowledge Check

 This section contains questions for you to check your understanding of this lesson.
 If you’re having trouble answering the questions below on your own, review the material above to find the answer.

-* What is web accessibility?
+- <a class='knowledge-check-link' href="#what-is-web-accessibility">What is web accessibility?</a>
-* Who truly benefits from accessibility features?
+- <a class='knowledge-check-link' href="#benefits-knowledge-check">Who truly benefits from accessibility features?</a>

 ### Additional Resources

 This section contains helpful links to other content.
 It isn’t required, so consider it supplemental.

-* [The Business Case for Digital Accessibility](https://www.w3.org/WAI/business-case/) goes over reasons for implementing accessibility beyond just being more inclusive to more users.
+- [The Business Case for Digital Accessibility](https://www.w3.org/WAI/business-case/) goes over reasons for implementing accessibility beyond just being more inclusive to more users.
-* [How People with Disabilities Access Digital Content](https://www.youtube.com/watch?v=Lu7a5RU5lM0) is a rather long video (a whopping 45 minutes), but it goes over a lot of various assistive technologies and will offer you some more perspective on how users with disabilities may browse the websites you create.
+- [How People with Disabilities Access Digital Content](https://www.youtube.com/watch?v=Lu7a5RU5lM0) is a rather long video (a whopping 45 minutes), but it goes over a lot of various assistive technologies and will offer you some more perspective on how users with disabilities may browse the websites you create.
-* [When we design for disability, we all benefit](https://www.youtube.com/watch?v=g2m97gPI70I) is a video featuring Elise Roy that furthers the point mentioned in this lesson, that accessibility benefits everyone.
+- [When we design for disability, we all benefit](https://www.youtube.com/watch?v=g2m97gPI70I) is a video featuring Elise Roy that furthers the point mentioned in this lesson, that accessibility benefits everyone.
 While this video is a more general overview that doesn't revolve around web development specifically, it can still be an eye-opening experience.